 Don’t judge your purpose – no one else even needs to know what it is.
 Just being conscious of WHY you are creating this lifestyle for yourself or your family, WHY you are running this business in the first place, is often enough to create a shift in behaviors.

 If the purpose you first state is what has gotten you into a pickle in the first place, I say that your desire to achieve this purpose is not strong enough (the opposite is stronger – struggle, victim-hood, poverty, boredom, apathy or lack of passion) for you to develop the habits of doing the things you don’t want to do to achieve your goals.
 Simply stated – that’s probably not it.

 “The strength which holds you to your purpose is not your own strength but the strength of the purpose itself,” says Gray.
 Stop and think about that statement for a minute.
 Sit with how important knowing your purpose really is to achieving success.

-So, then comes the time to examine your motives, how can you identify your purpose?
+So, then comes the time to examine your motives.

 That, my dear friend, is the million dollar question!

 I teach quite a bit about putting SOUL in your marketing – letting people see who you are and what you stand for and how that relates to your business.
 Part of putting yourself in your marketing involves looking at turning points in our lives and how that affects what we do now.
 Why you do what you do is different for everyone and being clear on your purpose is what fundamentally connects you with your ideal clients and allows you to grow and build a business that is unique to you and is not commoditized above all else.
 It’s what makes you, you.